How to Fix a Broken Relationship: 8 Expert Tips

 This can take several different forms.
 Take, for instance, couples with children.
 If your kids are the center of your marriage, your conversation may revolve around all the chores that come with raising kids, says Louis.
 “Things like, ‘Okay, would you pick up Billy?
 Or when are we taking Ashley to ballet practice?’
 And that furthers the disconnection.”

-Other worrying symptoms: “Sleeping in separate bedrooms, when a couple stops having sex (see these ways to overcome the obstacles to a healthy sex life), when they don’t want to spend time together, and when they’re finding other things to fill the space that their partner might have filled at one point,” adds Louis.
+Other worrying symptoms or examples of disconnection may include when a couple stops having sex (see these ways to overcome the obstacles to a healthy sex life) or when they don’t want to spend time together, adds Louis.

 One of you has shut down